-Combining management consulting experience with significant K-12 educational domain expertise, PCG Education offers consulting solutions that help schools, school districts, and state education agencies/ministries of education promote student success, improve programs and processes, and optimize financial resources.
+Combining management consulting experience with significant K-12 Education educational domain expertise, PCG Education offers consulting solutions that help schools, school districts, and state education agencies/ministries of education promote student success, improve programs and processes, and optimize financial resources.
 Together with its state-of-the-art technology, PCG Education's consulting approach helps educators make effective decisions by transforming data into meaningful results.
-PCG Education has current projects in 32 states and five Canadian provinces and serves 13 of the 25 largest U.S. school districts.
-Its special education management systems - including EasyIEPTM, GoalViewTM, and iep.onlineTM - serve more than 1.4 million special education students across the U.S. PCG Education has also recovered more than \$3.0 billion in federal Medicaid funds for school district clients, more than any other vendor.
+PCG Education has current projects in 40+ states and four Canadian provinces and serves 18 of the 25 largest U.S. school districts.
+Its special education management systems - including EasyIEPTM, GoalViewTM, and iep.onlineTM - serve more than 1.6 million special education students across the U.S.

+PCG has recovered over \$6 billion in federal Medicaid funds for school district clients, more than any other offeror.